-At APIS, we encourage students to be courageous, inquirers, thinkers, communicators, open-minded, caring, principled, and well-balanced individuals inside, and outside, of the classroom.
-In order for us to achieve these goals we have developed a Classroom Without Walls (CWW) program for Grades 5-12 students, closely linked to the content, skills, and contexts of the curriculum.
-CWW has also been designed for students to demonstrate their acquisition of ESLR's in an environment beyond the classroom.
+At APIS, we encourage students to be courageous, inquirers, thinkers, communicators, open-minded, caring, principled, and well-balanced individuals both inside and outside of the classroom.
+To achieve these goals, we have developed a Classroom Without Walls (CWW) program for Grades 5-11 students, closely linked to the content, skills, and contexts of the curriculum.